Koodous/docs.koodous.com/docs/yara/androguard.md

 }
 ```

-You can add more restrictions to this rule, like strings, another functions of this module or conditions of another module.
+You can add more restrictions to this rule, like strings, other functions of this module or conditions of another module.

 # APP name
 The app name displayed when you install an application in a device could be an indicator of an "anomaly".
-For this reason, we have an condition to catch this applications.
+For this reason, we have an condition to catch these applications.
 You can match with a regex or with a string.

 ```
 androguard.app_name(regex)